Jane Avril - Biography

 But no!
 She would not be like her mother!

 Jeanne did return home and was beaten to within an inch of her life.
 What courage she possessed!

 Nights later, Jeanne fled home never to return.
 She never heard from or saw her mother again!

-Jeanne ran away straight to "her favourite" Julien (possibly not his real name), from the hospital where she would unburden herself to him and resolved never to return to her mother.
+Jeanne ran away straight to 'her favourite' Julien, from the hospital where she would unburden herself to him and resolved never to return to her mother.

-It was to be "Paris in the Spring" and the two young hearts beat the same tune.
+It was to be 'Paris in the Spring' as the two young hearts beat the same tune.
 Together they shopped, dined, sat in parks, drank both wine and champagne and she had her first taste of absinthe.
 Jeanne would remember this day all her life, it was her first experience of love, Julien gave her a ring and declared "now, you are my wife."

 Jeanne never transgressed the natural laws of good and evil and above all she never harmed anyone.

 Julien was a jealous lover but Jeanne only had eyes for him and his jealousy wasn't justified.

 Jeanne continued her education by reading Julien's books which included novels, plays, poetry and the classics; she even began to teach herself Latin.
 Jeanne possessed a real hunger for knowledge.